GalleriaJS/galleria/README.rst

 ========
 Galleria
 ========
-A JavaScript image gallery for the fastidious
+A JavaScript image gallery for the fastidious.

 **Update 28/4 - 2010** - We're currently working on releasing Galleria 1.1, along with some comprehensive documentation.
 Stay tuned!